Drookoo/Python32/README.md

-# Test
-This is my git
+Hi, Welcome to my repo.